kachi-group/ichida-algo/README.md

 per thread.
 It took some wrestling with the way CUDA works, but we also managed to get it running at a satisfing speed.
 This was an interesting first
 CUDA experience, and there really wasn't much material about this approach, but we are happy with how it turned out in the end (especially since one of us only owns a MacBook).
 - We divide work evenly among the available GPUs for a speedup using MPI.
-After some struggles with setup, we managed to get it working.
-We want to thank the QDX team for the convenient test machine that they set up for the competition, as it helped us get the multi-GPU aspect as correct as we could.
+After some struggles with setup, we managed to get it working by testing on target hardware.

 ## Results
 Thes are the best runs that we have achieved **(all categories were tested on 52 inputs)**: